7 Things You Didn’t Know About the Rasmussen University Graphic Design Programs

 6. Classes are taught by experienced instructors

-It’s not just that the Rasmussen College Graphic Design programs offer students an opportunity to hone their skills through thoughtfully designed project-based coursework—students are also led by instructors with significant industry experience.
+It’s not just that the Rasmussen University Graphic Design programs offer students an opportunity to hone their skills through thoughtfully designed project-based coursework—students are also led by instructors with significant industry experience.
 This gives students an opportunity to learn from what their instructors have seen in the field and lean into their expertise.
 The projects you complete will be evaluated by professionals whose goal is to prepare you for the world of professional design.

 7. Students develop a professional quality portfolio throughout the program

 When seeking work in a creative career, showing, not telling, potential employers your ability is essential—and that’s where a professional portfolio comes into play.
 The beauty of a curriculum that incorporates realistic projects is that by the time you’re ready to graduate, you’ll have a variety of pieces to potentially highlight in your portfolio.
-The Graphic Design program at Rasmussen College features an entire capstone course dedicated to refining student portfolios and learning how to highlight their work.
+The Graphic Design program at Rasmussen University features an entire capstone course dedicated to refining student portfolios and learning how to highlight their work.